Avenge-PRC777/Digital-Signal-Processing/README.md

   + Autocorrelation function is a function of delay;
   + It is an even signal;
   + It has maximum at zero delay;
+  + It ranges from -1 to 1 and slowly dies out to 0 when delay is same as the length of the signal;

 - Applications of autocorrelation include: